-December 6 (In-Person) and December 7 (Online), 2021 Workshop

-During the December 6 in-person and December 7 online workshops (which included the same content as one another) the Town's consultants presented an overview of the comprehensive planning process, as well as the final results of the public survey.
-Participants of those workshops were then able to participate in various exercises.
+Participant Generated Map, December 6 © AKRF December 6 (In-Person) and December 7 (Online), 2021 Workshop During the December 6 in-person and December 7 online workshops (which included the same content as one another), the Town's consultants presented an overview of the comprehensive planning process, as well as the final results of the public survey.
+Participants were then able to participate in various exercises.
 During "Dotmocracy", participants indicated whether they supported various goals and strategies, and were able to suggest edits to those goals and strategies, or offer entirely new ones.
 Feedback from the participants was subsequently used to revise the goals and strategies of the 2022 Comprehensive Plan to better align with public feedback and concerns.